GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 5. **Criminal Penalty for Retaliators:** Any individual, whether a public official or private manager, who knowingly and willfully engages in the retaliation of a whistleblower shall be guilty of a felony, punishable by a mandatory minimum sentence of five years imprisonment and permanent disqualification from holding any position of public trust or managing the labor of others.

 **Framer's Justification:** *The "Poisoned Chalice" makes corruption dangerous for the corrupter.
 But a state that does not actively protect and reward those with the courage to expose corruption from within is a state that is only half-serious about justice.
 This provision ensures that the first person to see a crime become not a target, but a hero of the Republic.*

+### Section 21: Right to Timely Forensic Investigation in Sexual Assault Cases

+1. **The Right to a Functional Investigation:** Any person who reports a sexual assault to law enforcement has the right to a thorough and timely investigation.
+The state's failure to process and analyze forensic evidence constitutes a denial of this right and an abdication of its duty to provide equal protection under the law.
+2. **Mandatory Processing of Sexual Assault Forensic Evidence (SAFE Kits):**
+- All Sexual Assault Forensic Examination (SAFE) kits, commonly known as "rape kits," collected pursuant to a reported assault shall be submitted to an accredited forensic laboratory within thirty (30) days of their collection.
+- The forensic analysis of a submitted SAFE kit must be completed, and the results entered into relevant law enforcement databases, within ninety (90) days of its submission to the laboratory, barring exceptional and documented circumstances that prevent processing, which must be reviewed by a court.
+3. **Statewide Tracking System:**
+- The state shall establish and maintain a centralized, electronic tracking system for all SAFE kits.
+- This system shall allow a victim, through a secure and private access code, to monitor the status and location of their kit from collection through to final analysis, without requiring direct contact with investigating officers.
+4. **Annual Audit and Public Reporting:**
+- The Citizens' Assembly, through its investigative powers, shall commission an annual public audit of the state's compliance with this section.
+- The audit shall report the number of kits collected, submitted, processed, and remaining backlogged, and shall identify any systemic failures or resource shortages.
+5. **Cause of Action and Enforcement:**
+- A victim, or the Citizens' Assembly on behalf of the public interest, may bring a cause of action against the relevant law enforcement agency or the state for failure to comply with the time limits mandated in Clause 2.
+- A court finding of a violation shall result in a mandatory writ of mandamus compelling immediate action and the allocation of necessary funds to clear the backlog.
+The responsible public officials shall be subject to professional discipline and may be held in contempt of court.

+**Framer's Justification:** A rape kit that sits on a shelf is a promise broken by the state.
+It tells a victim that their pursuit of justice is not a priority.
+This provision transforms that kit from a symbol of neglect into an enforceable right to a functional investigation.
+It mandates the state to do its job, providing victims with transparency and accountability where there has traditionally been delay and obscurity.

 ---